alexwlchan/alexwlchan.net/src/_drafts/not-all-posts.md

 [[screenshot]]

+Screenshot 2024-12-19 at 23.17.07

-I copied this with a pixel heart but didn't last long -- non-obvious what it was, not prominent enough julia's been doing for eight years
+I copied her topic-based nav with a pixel heart but didn't last long -- non-obvious what it was, not prominent enough julia's been doing for eight years